Aharon Barak

-Aharon Barak (אהרן ברק; born Erik Brick, 16 September 1936) is an Israeli lawyer and jurist who served as President of the Supreme Court of Israel from 1995 to 2006.
+Aharon Barak (אהרן ברק; born Erik Brick; 16 September 1936) is an Israeli lawyer and jurist who served as President of the Supreme Court of Israel from 1995 to 2006.
 Prior to this, Barak served as a Justice of the Supreme Court of Israel from 1978 to 1995, and before this as Attorney General of Israel from 1975 to 1978.

+Born in Lithuania in 1936 and having survived the Holocaust, he and his family later immigrated to Mandatory Palestine in 1947.
+He studied law, international relations and economics at the Hebrew University of Jerusalem, and obtained his Bachelor of Laws in 1958.
+Between 1958 and 1960, he was drafted into the Israeli military.

-From 1974 to 1975, Barak was Dean of the Law Faculty of the Hebrew University of Jerusalem.
+From 1974 to 1975, Barak was dean of the law faculty of the Hebrew University of Jerusalem.
 Barak is currently a law professor at Reichman University in Herzliya, and has taught at institutions including Yale Law School, Central European University, Georgetown University Law Center, and the University of Toronto Faculty of Law.

-Early life and education
+Biography

-Aharon Barak was born in Kaunas, Lithuania, the only son of Zvi Brick, an attorney, and his wife Leah, a teacher.
+Barak was born Erik Brick in Kaunas, Lithuania, the only son of Zvi Brick, an attorney, and his wife Leah, a teacher.
 After the Nazi occupation of the city in 1941, the family was in the Kovno ghetto.
 In an interview with HaOlam HaZeh, Barak told how a Lithuanian farmer saved his life by hiding him under a load of potatoes and smuggling him out of the ghetto, thereby risking his own life if caught.
 At the end of the war, after wandering through Hungary, Austria, and Italy, Barak and his parents reached Rome, where they spent the next two years.
-In 1947, they received travel papers and immigrated to Palestine.
-After a brief period on a moshav, the family settled in Jerusalem.
+In 1947, they received travel papers and immigrated to Mandatory Palestine.
+After a brief period in a moshav, the family settled in Jerusalem.

 He studied law, international relations and economics at the Hebrew University of Jerusalem, and obtained his Bachelor of Laws in 1958.
 Between 1958 and 1960, having been drafted into the Israeli Defense Forces, he served in the office of the Financial Advisor to the Chief of Staff.
 Upon discharging his service he returned to the Hebrew University, where he completed his doctoral dissertation with distinction in 1963.
 Simultaneously he began work as an intern at the Attorney General's office.
 When the Attorney General began dealing with the trial of Adolf Eichmann, Barak, being a Holocaust survivor, preferred not to be involved in the work.
-He was transferred to the State Attorney's office to complete his internship at his request.
+At his request, he was transferred to the State Attorney's office to complete his internship.
 Upon completing his internship he was recognised as a certified attorney.